Multi-mission radioisotope thermoelectric generator: Background

 Space exploration missions require safe, reliable, long-lived power systems to provide electricity and heat to spacecraft and their science instruments.
 A uniquely capable source of power is the radioisotope thermoelectric generator (RTG) – essentially a nuclear battery that reliably converts heat into electricity.
 Radioisotope power has been used on eight Earth orbiting missions, eight missions to the outer planets, and the Apollo missions after Apollo 11 to the Moon.
 The outer Solar System missions are the Pioneer 10 and 11, Voyager 1 and 2, Ulysses, Galileo, Cassini and New Horizons missions.
 The RTGs on Voyager 1 and Voyager 2 have been operating since 1977.
 In total, over the last four decades, 26 missions and 45 RTGs have been launched by the United States.

 Function

 Solid-state thermoelectric couples convert the heat produced by the natural decay of the radioisotope plutonium-238 to electricity.
 The physical conversion principle is based on the Seebeck effect, obeying one of the Onsager reciprocal relations between flows and gradients in thermodynamic systems.
 A temperature gradient generates an electron flow in the system.
-Unlike photovoltaic solar arrays, RTGs are not dependent upon the solar energy, so they can be used for deep space missions.
+Unlike photovoltaic solar arrays, RTGs are not dependent upon solar energy, so they can be used for deep space missions.